dwyl/phase-three/plan.md

 time we can put into a project
 + To scratch our own itch, building tools that make *our* lives easier and more effective as an organisation but may not already exist

+#### Goals
+Initially centred on:
++ Date for MVP
++ Number of _active_ users by the end of the calendar year (based on repeated interaction with the app, [not time spent on it](https://github.com/dwyl/hq/issues/149#issuecomment-269154087))
++ Break-even date
++ Targets on quantitative feedback from people using the application

 #### What?
 Our first products will be [time](github.com/dwyl/time) (name TBC!) and [tudo](github.com/dwyl/tudo).